Tabs

 If you want to connect your Hackintosh to the internet via WiFi, you'll have to install a wireless adapter (also known as a WiFi card).
 However, finding the right wireless adapter for your Hackintosh can be tricky, since Mac OS X only supports an extremely limited number of wireless chipsets.
 Instead, to save you a lot of time, we've compiled a short list of the most Hackintosh-compatible wireless adapters on the market.

-All of these wireless adapters will work with Mac OS X Snow Leopard and Mac OS X Lion out of the box; they do not require any extra kexts or helper applications to function.
+All of these wireless adapters will work with Mac OS X Snow Leopard, Lion, and Mountain Lion out of the box (unless otherwise noted); they do not require any extra kexts or helper applications to function.
 Just install it, and forget it.
 Mac OS X should automatically recognize these adapters as Airport cards (which are the wireless adapters that real Macs use).
 All of the adapters on this list are PCI cards, so you'll have to install them on the motherboard of your Hackintosh.
 USB wireless adapters cannot be recognized as Airport cards.

 P.S.
 Since Mac OS X will think that these adapters are real Airport cards, AirDrop should work automatically, so you won't have to activate AirDrop with the normal workaround.